danbrewer/Mars/README.md

 # Mars

-- It's where the beautiful coders work
+- It's where the nice coders work